 Minnesota Land Use/Cover: Historic

-the mid-1800s, as recorded at the time of European settlement,
+This page describes land use/cover data and maps from the mid-1800s, as recorded at the time of European settlement, as well as earlier reconstructions from fossil pollen records.

 |

-- General Land Office records: Surveyors laying out Minnesota's public land survey system in 1848-1907 recorded the
+- General Land Office (GLO) records: Surveyors laying out Minnesota's public land survey system in 1848-1907 recorded the

 size and species of the larger trees they used as markers (bearing trees),